 Did you know that 27,000 trees are used each day simply to supply the daily human consumption of toilet paper?
 Deforestation is a huge concern for the entire planet, but you can take action by planting trees on your own property which, in addition to looking quite lovely, will provide a home for all sorts of wildlife, including a variety of birds, squirrels and beneficial insects.
 Call a professional and speak with them about what sorts of trees would be best for your home, and that your garden can benefit from.

-Install Bird Houses
+Install Bird Feeders

 If it's not possible to plant trees on your property, or your existing trees are too large and inaccessible, you can still use birdhouses to help attract--you guessed it--birds.
 It's not that difficult to DIY a squirrel-proof bird feeding station, and it's a cool activity to do with the kids.
 Along with teaching them a little ornithology, they'll also learn a bit about woodworking, too.